 - 1 cup cumin seeds

-- Over the medium heat, in a pan, add all the ingredients together.
+- Over the medium heat, in a pan, add all the ingredients together-toor dal, coriander seeds, black pepper, and cumin seeds.

-- Roast them until it changes its color slightly and starts fragrant.
+- Dry roast them until it changes its color slightly and starts fragrant.

 - Allow them to cool to room temperature.